On the intersection of local Arthur packets for classical groups and applications: ``The" local Arthur parameter of a representation of Arthur type

-For (ii), we first show that $\widetilde{\FF}$ is well-defined.
-To be more precise, we show that
+For Part (ii), we first show that $\widetilde{\FF}$ is well-defined.
+More explicitly, we claim that

-satisfies the non-vanishing conditions in Theorem \ref{thm non-vanishing}, so that there exists an $\EE' \in \Rep$ with $\EE'_{\rho}= \FF'$.
-Therefore, $(\FF')^{min}$ is well-defined.
-As long as this is done, it is immediate from (i) that $\FF^{max}$ is absolutely maximal.
+satisfies the non-vanishing conditions in Theorem \ref{thm non-vanishing}.
+As a consequence, there exists an $\EE' \in \Rep$ with $\EE'_{\rho}= \FF'$, which implies $(\FF')^{min}$ is well-defined.
+Then it is immediate from Part (i) that $\FF^{|max|}$ is absolutely maximal, and $\FF^{|max|}= \FF$ up to row exchanges if $\FF$ is already absolutely maximal.